Skip to Content Skip to Footer

 Faculty

-The Library relies on faculty for recommendations regarding materials that best support the curriculum.
-A Library Committee has been established consisting of faculty representing all the colleges.
-The purpose of the Committee is to facilitate faculty involvement in collection development and Library policy.
+The library relies on faculty for recommendations regarding materials that best support the curriculum.
+A library Committee has been established consisting of faculty representing all the colleges.
+The purpose of the Committee is to facilitate faculty involvement in collection development and library policy.

 Students